CortexIntelligentAutomation/docs/content/en/docs/2024.1/_shared/prerequisites/install-innovation-only/single-server/encryption-requirements.md

 Certain sensitive parameters required during installation (e.g. passwords) must be encrypted; other potentially sensitive parameters (e.g. usernames) can be encrypted using the [{{% ctx %}} Encryptor][CORTEX Encrypted] PowerShell module, which uses AES256.
-Details of whether a parameter must or can be encrypted are specified during the installation steps.
+Details of whether a parameter must or should be encrypted are specified during the installation steps.

 Before encrypting parameters, it is required to generate a private key that will be used by the [{{% ctx %}} Encryptor][CORTEX Encrypted] PowerShell module using the following steps: